Offer in Compromise

 What's Offer In Compromise & How To Get Accepted?

-An Offer In Compromise is an agreement between a taxpayer and the Internal Revenue Service.
+Offer in Compromise is an agreement between a taxpayer and the Internal Revenue Service.
 Commonly referred to as an OIC, it settles a taxpayer’s tax liabilities for less than the full amount owed.
 In most cases, taxpayers who can fully pay their tax liabilities through an installment agreement or other means, won’t qualify for an OIC.
 The IRS approves an OIC application when the amount being offered by a taxpayer is the most the IRS can expect to collect within a certain window of time.
 While an OIC may seem like a logical option for struggling taxpayers, it is important to weigh the costs and risks associated with the application processes before making a decision.
 Here are three scenarios under which the IRS accepts Offer in Compromise requests:

 - The taxpayer’s specific circumstances and financial situation;